 4.4 Fixed date range

-Name: Fixed date range Definition: The complex attribute describes single fixed period, as the date range between its sub-attributes.
-Code: 'fixedDateRange' Remarks: the sub-attributes date start and date end must be encoded using 4 digits for the calendar year (YYYY) and, optionally, 2 digits for the month (MM) (e.g. April = 04) and 2 digits for the day (DD).
-When no specific month and/or day is required/known, the values are replaced with dashes (-).
+Name: Fixed Date Range [IHOREG 798] Definition: The complex attribute describes single fixed period, as the date range between its sub-attributes.
+Code: 'fixedDateRange' Remarks: Dates must be encoded in the format YYYYMMDD; using 4 digits for the calendar year (YYYY) and, optionally, 2 digits for the month (MM) (e.g. April = 04) and 2 digits for the day (DD).
+When no specific month and/or day is required/known, the values are replaced with dashes (-).The date range of a recurring event or occurrence must be encoded using periodicDateRange.
 Aliases: (none)

 Sub-Attributes